munk/ogscraper/README.md

 ### Dependencies
 The Python standard library.
-It is developed against 2.7, but forwards compatible with 3.5.
+It is developed against 2.7, but is also forwards compatible with 3.5.

 ### Testing